oleksandr-dubrov/bluetube/README.md

 8 Development.
 -------------

-This section contains information of the script internals.
+This section contains information about the script internals.

 ### 8.1 How to get the feed.